jsha/caa-simplification/draft-ietf-lamps-rfc6844bis.md

 characters other than the (lowercase) US-ASCII characters 'a' through 'z' and the numbers 0 through 9.

-Value:  A sequence of octets representing the property value.
+Value:  A sequence of octets representing the Property Value.
-Property values are encoded as binary values and MAY employ sub-formats.
+Property Values are encoded as binary values and MAY employ sub-formats.

 The length of the value field is specified implicitly as the